SubmergedAmongUs/Stop-PingTracker-Abuse/README.md

 ### Editing guidelines
 - You must ensure that the original functionality of the PingTracker remains, and not remove the ping indicator.
-- Each mod should add at most _one line_ to the ping tracker, usually with the mod name and version, unless there are very special circumstances which require multiple lines.
+- ~~Each mod should add at most _one line_ to the ping tracker, usually with the mod name and version, unless there are very special circumstances which require multiple lines.~~ (edit required)
 - Individual people such as authors, developers, collaborators, etc should not be named in the PingTracker.
 - You should not use a larger font size than the default for your PingTracker text, nor should you increase the overall scale of the PingTracker.
 - Moving the PingTracker from the default location (bottom middle) is acceptable, but you must place it adjacent to the top or bottom edges of the screen, with no padding.